ChetanGowdak/Drive-Qkey-AES-SHA/Google_drive1-main/README.md

 - Upload, download, and delete files
 - Star and trash functionality
 - Responsive design for a seamless user experience
+- Password protected files using SHA-256 and AES

 ## Tech Stack

 - Frontend: React, styled-components